 We'll then start thinking about the boundaries between communities, and the meta communities where we come together, and how best to define them.
 I hope the process will naturally bubble up, as we factor out common pieces.

-We may also find that in working this stuff out, we may find communities that don't want to be labelled "a Perl community".
+In working this stuff out, we may find communities that don't want to be labelled "a Perl community", and we need to respect that.
 They could still appear on our map, but labelled "here be dragons".

 Almost none of this came from me: it's assembled from bits and pieces I've picked up from others over the years, and then percolated through my brain.